crewtimer/crewtimer-points/README.md

 The CrewTimer Points Engine provides result points calculators and [React visualizers](https://react.dev/) for various points systems.
 Both elements are integrated into the [crewtimer.com](https://crewtimer.com) website as an npm package.

-The React Views for points presentation are rendered using the [Material UI is an open-source React component library](https://mui.com/material-ui/getting-started/overview/).
+The React Views for points presentation are rendered using the [Material UI open-source React component library](https://mui.com/material-ui/getting-started/overview/).

 Contributions for other points or award systems are welcome!
 Please contribute.